Reinhard Schneider: Awards

 Schneider has received multiple awards in recognition of the sustainability strategy he introduced at Werner & Mertz and for the recycling initiative in particular.
 The most prestigious award is the German Environmental Prize 2019.
 He received the award from Federal President Frank-Walter Steinmeier, who justified the distinction with Schneider’s pioneering role in the business community.
 Schneider had “behaved as a responsible entrepreneur [...] before many others had taken action” and had shown “that environmentally conscious and entrepreneurial actions are not mutually contradictory”.
 The German Federal Environmental Foundation honoured him for having made “environmentally friendly products viable for the mass market” in a “testing ecological environment”.

 In September 2021, Schneider was awarded the Trigos Prize of Honour in Austria for his efforts towards a circular economy and sustainability.
+In 2025, he received the EY Entrepreneur of the Year award in the Sustainability category, presented by Ernst & Young.